kaaproject/kaa-rfcs/0019/README.md

                 "string"
             ],
             "default": null,
-            "doc": "Makes the request conditional"
+            "doc": "Makes the request conditional.
+See If-Match HTTP header for more details."
         },
         {
             "name": "patch",
             "type": "bytes",
-            "doc": "Patch payload as defined in the RFC 6902" }
+            "doc": "JSON Patch payload as defined in the RFC 6902" }
     ]
 }